Pink with a Purpose: ‘I Know I’m Not Alone’

 Pink.
 Pass It On in the District

 Quincy’s downtown businesses support the Breast Services Fund with an annual 5K walk, “Pink.
-Pass It On in the District,” which is in its 13th year.
+Pass It On in the District."

 “It’s an emotional event,” Herzog says.
 “Women come out to support other women and each year a survivor shares her inspirational journey.”